Clinical Nurse Jobs at University of Florida with Visa Sponsorship

 Does University of Florida sponsor H-1B visas for Clinical Nurses?

 Yes.
-As a nonprofit university affiliated with a higher education institution, UF qualifies as a cap-exempt H-1B employer.
+As a nonprofit university affiliated with a higher education institution, UF qualifies as a cap-exempt H-1B visa employer.
 That means it can file H-1B petitions year-round without waiting for the annual lottery.
 Clinical Nurse roles qualify as specialty occupations when the position requires a nursing degree, making them eligible for H-1B sponsorship through USCIS.

 How do I apply for Clinical Nurse jobs at University of Florida?